 The Data-Over-Cable Service Interface Specifications (DOCSIS®) allow transparent bidirectional transfer of Internet Protocol (IP) traffic between the cable head-end and customer located cable modem (CM), over a hybrid-fiber/coax (HFC) cable network.
 The ability to securely provision CMs with operator subscription data over the HFC requires secure connections between the CM and the CM termination system (CMTS) at the cable head-end.
 This secure connection is the foundation that provides user data confidentiality and software download integrity.
 Paramount to the achievement of these objectives is the establishment of an efficient and effective trust infrastructure within the ecosystem.
-For DOCSIS 3.1 [1], Cable Television Laboratories, Inc. (CableLabs®) has established a Public Key Infrastructure (PKI) to support CM Certificate-based device authentication, remote provisioning, and secure software download features.
-For the PKI requirements relating to Remote PHY, which allows the CMTS to support an IP-based digital HFC plant, see the Remote PHY specification [2].
+For DOCSIS 3.1 [1], DOCSIS 4.0 [10], Remote PHY [2], and DPoE [11], Cable Television Laboratories, Inc. (CableLabs®) has established a Public Key Infrastructure (PKI) to support device-based device authentication, remote provisioning, and secure software download features.